TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 This program was run continuously in 10 minute intervals, between which the robot was turned off for a few minutes to allow for the motors and motor drivers to cool down to prevent overheating.
 The total elapsed time of the robot being on is what was recorded as the robot's continuous runtime battery life below.
 The voltage across the battery terminals was monitored to ensure that the battery did not drop below the minimum recommended voltage.

-In testing, the battery voltage dropped similar to an exponential decay from around 14 V to about 13.13 V. At 13.13 V, it remained for X(20) minutes before beginning to drop again.
+In testing, the battery voltage dropped similar to an exponential decay from around 14 V to about 13.13 V. At 13.13 V, it remained for 20 minutes before beginning to drop again.
 After turning the robot off, the battery voltage would increase slightly, to about 13.27 V, and began to decrease to about 13.13 V where it stayed.

 The only component that was not present for the battery life testing that could make any different in battery life at all was the Jetson Nano.
 The arduinos, motors, and sensors, were all connected, powered up and running.
 Even with this consideration, the Jetson Nano is only running the Master control code and is not using some of its more power-hungry components like the GPU, and so should not change the battery life drastically.

 Moreover, the battery life measured vastly exceeded expectations (as can be seen below), and so the Jetson Nano's presence should not make such a large difference that the battery life would fall below the constraint requirement.

-Current Elapsed Battery Lifetime: 2:30:31

 There is a video demonstration of the battery life test that can be found in ./Videos/Battery_Life_Test.mp4